Utah Deaf History and Culture

 Sego Lily Center for the Abused Deaf

-Founded in 2000, the Sego Lily Center for the Abused Deaf, also known as SLCAD, is a nonprofit advocacy agency.
-Following ADWAS training and after Penny Williams' death, the Utah Deaf community united to establish the center to meet the needs of Deaf, Hard of Hearing, and DeafBlind survivors of domestic abuse and sexual assault in Utah.
+Founded in 2000 by Linda Berness, Christy Layton, Kristi Mortensen, Eleanor McCowan, and Joene Nicolaisen, the Sego Lily Center for the Abused Deaf, also known as SLCAD, is a nonprofit advocacy agency.
+Following ADWAS training and after Penny Williams' death, the Utah Deaf community took a proactive step and united in a powerful display of solidarity to establish the center.
+They aimed to meet the needs of Deaf, Hard of Hearing, and DeafBlind survivors of domestic abuse and sexual assault in Utah.

 The Inspiration of the Utah State Flower, Sego Lily

 SLCAD is an organization named after the Sego Lily flower, which symbolizes people who have survived abuse and have the strength to withstand even the harshest weather and climate.
 It serves survivors of abuse in Utah, with a group of trained women spreading the word about its services.
 Since its inception, SLCAD has helped an average of thirty to sixty survivors and their families each year.
 The organization also provides education to various groups, including police officers, shelters, interpreters, and lawyers, on how to make their services more accessible and appropriate for Deaf, Hard of Hearing, and DeafBlind survivors.
-Additionally, the organization created community outreach prevention and awareness initiatives, such as Deaf Women's Day and Safety Fair activities, to help communicate information about abuse and how to get help to the Utah Deaf community.
+Additionally, the organization developed community outreach, prevention, and awareness initiatives, such as Deaf Women's Day and Safety Fair activities, to disseminate information about abuse and how to seek help to the Utah Deaf community.

 Director Joene Nicolaisen receives